SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

 FX layer Animations will affect the clone as well.
 Allows your clone to do the same animations as you.
+Incompatible with Proxy FX Avatar Merge.

 </details>